dosza/LAMWManager-linux/lamw_manager/docs/classic-install.md

 	<li>Open a terminal and run ./lamw_manager</li>
 </ol>

-Examples of installation from sources:
+Example of installation from sources:
 ===
 <pre>
 To install LAMW and dependencies: